dannberg/kindle-clippings-to-obsidian/README.md

 `chmod +x extract-kindle-clippings.py`

-Then, run the script, including both the past of your txt document and an output directory:
+Then, run the script, including both the path of your txt document and an output directory:

 `./extract-kindle-clippings.py [<path to My Clippings.txt file>] -o [<output directory>]`